 Arizona Culinary Institute

-The Arizona Culinary Institute is best known for its small classes that specialize in a personalized teaching style designed to bring out the best in each individual student.
+The Arizona Culinary Institute is best known for small specialized classes and a personalized teaching style designed to bring out the best in each individual student.
+Hands-on, focused and comprehensive Diploma programs fast-track graduates to employment in the vibrant hospitality industry.

 School Overview

-ACI specializes in teaching the traditional French Method of cooking and offers both special interest individual classes and the Diploma in Culinary Arts, Baking and Restaurant Management.
+ACI specializes in teaching the traditional French Method of cooking in a focused way that emphasizes hands-on training.
+The school offers a program of individual special interest classes and Diplomas in Culinary Arts, Baking and Restaurant Management.

 The Arizona Culinary Institute (ACI) was founded by Robert E. Wilson, J. Fyfe Symington III and Jerry Moyes.
 Wilson is the institute's current president and has a background that includes graduating from the Culinary Institute of America and holding the positions of Chief Instructor and Director of Information Technology at the Scottsdale Culinary Institute.
 Symington, the institute's executive chairman, and Moyes are the former governor of Arizona and the Chairman and CEO of Swift Transportation respectively.